ConceptaNjolima/MyTNTResources/Week 1/[ENG1.0]Intro to web apps.md

       * Web app - interactive, user control, saves data, often sign-in (identity)

 2. How do web apps compare to apps on iOS, Android, or Windows?
-      * Apps targeting a a specific operating system are called "native apps" and work just on that platform - iOS, Android, Windows, Linux
+      * Apps targeting a specific operating system are called "native apps" and work just on that platform - iOS, Android, Windows, Linux
       * Some examples of how they compare:

         | Native Apps  | Web apps |